Meniscal Repair Surgery Cost and Procedure Guide

-- Your knee becomes misaligned or feels unstable
+- The knee becomes misaligned or feels unstable

-- Your knee locks up when you move
+- The knee locks up when they move

-- You have strong muscles in your legs or are able to build their strength before surgery
+- You have strong muscles in the legs or are able to build their strength before surgery

 - You are a very active person or activity is important for you